-Different program types to suit your goals
+Different credential types to suit your goals

-Uncertain about what type of credential best suits your learning goals?
+Uncertain about what type of program best suits your learning goals?
 Continuing Studies at UVic offers a variety of programs to help you acquire the skills and earn the credentials you need.
 Credentials can help you certify your knowledge in a topic, strengthen your resume and expand your professional opportunities.

 Here is a breakdown of the various credentials offered through our professional programming.